tych0/lxd-pkg-ubuntu/specs/rest-api.md

  * Operation: async
  * Return: background operation or standard error

-Input (container based on remote image):
+Input (container based on a local image with the "ubuntu/devel" alias):

     {
         'name': "my-new-container",                                         # 64 chars max, ASCII, no slash, no colon and no comma